-A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available to museum venues as a touring exhibition from the Dubuque Museum of Art.
-The exhibition features highlights from the sweeping collection of over 700 photogravures in The North American Indian portfolio.
+A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available as a touring exhibition from the Dubuque Museum of Art.
+The exhibition features highlights from Curtis’s sweeping collection of Native American images from the late 19th and early 20th century.

-Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years photographing and publishing what has become known as his life’s work.
-Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before the traditions were lost.
-Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make 40,000 photographic images of over 80 tribes throughout the American West.
+Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years creating his magnum opus, a twenty volume collection containing in-depth descriptions and breathtaking images of Native American people, culture, and customs.
+Against staggering odds and constant setbacks, Curtis persisted and in the end he was able to photograph over 80 tribes throughout the American West and part of Canada.

 For available booking dates please contact Stacy Peterson, Associate Curator.